Salary Negotiation Tips: How to Know Your Worth

 Any other answer that is away from these two is nothing they want to know or even hear about.

-Today, I want us to look carefully at your self-worth.
-Your motive for knowing your self-worth is not so you can get a job.
-No. Your motivation for knowing your self-worth as part of your self-awareness is so that you can be a success in this life.
+Today, I want us to look carefully at our self-worth during salary negotiation and beyond.
+Your motivation for knowing your self-worth is not so you can get a job.
+No, your motivation for knowing your self-worth as part of your self-awareness is so that you can succeed in this life.
 Someone who has looked past a job to the future appears to be more organized to an interviewer than the one who is not.

 Consequently, the interviewer looks at you as a thinker, an organized person, a leader, and a focused potential employee.
-In one of our articles, we have said that it is important for you to know your “Why” of existence.
-That you should search out your purpose and find it.
-I Coached someone some months ago and admonished him (after we clarified his Life Purpose) that he should always introduce himself and state his personal vision.
+In one of our articles, we said that it is important for you to know your “Why” of existence.
+You should search for your purpose and find it.
+I coached someone some months ago and admonished him (after we clarified his Life Purpose) that he should always introduce himself and state his personal vision.
 It turns out that soon enough, there was an opportunity for him to attend an interview.

-In that interview, he told the panel his vision as I had instructed, when they asked him to “tell us about you”.
+In that interview, he told the panel his vision, as I had instructed, when they asked him to “tell us about you.”
 As fate would have it, he was not qualified in terms of skills for the job he was being interviewed for.
-There was someone else who had better skill sets than he did.
-However, when it came to make a decision on who to hire, this panel hired the man with a vision—the man with self-awareness.
+Someone else had better skill sets than he did.
+However, when it came to making a decision on who to hire, this panel hired the man with a vision—the man with self-awareness.

 Another aspect of your self-awareness is your worth.